Hiro-KE/RayTracer/README.md

 # RayTracer
-A path tracer that will render shapes and implements the base systems to display cool stuff.
+A path tracer that will render shapes and will implement the base systems to display cool stuff.